 5. Walking shoes.
 When I go to work at the pharmacy, I’m not wearing tennis shoes or hiking boots.
 You’re probably not either, depending upon your job.
 But if I get stuck alongside the road on the way home from work, I’m going to need some footwear that will let me cover some terrain.
 Keep an extra pair of walking or hiking shoes/boots in your vehicle with a pair of wool/hiking socks.

 6. Fire starter.
 You need a way to stay warm, especially in cooler climates.
 Hypothermia occurs most often between 30 and 50 degrees, obviously it will happen faster if you’re below freezing, but many people underestimate the range between 30 and 50 degrees Farenheit.
-Because there are different options to starting fires, how to do it and some safety measures, we’ll be having an entire fire post in our 30 Day Prep Challenge Series, including all different ways to start a fire, how to build one, and how to keep it going.
-So stay tuned and sign up for the series here if you haven’t already!
+Because there are different options to starting fires, how to do it and some safety measures, check out how to start a fire without matches or a lighter here.

 7. Light source.
 When it gets dark you’re going to want light.
 It can also help you signal for help and allow rescue workers to find you easier.
 A flashlight is always a good option, but be sure and pack extra batteries with it.
 Most times, you can find little LED flashlights that will hook right onto your key chain.
 Never a bad idea to have more than one light source.

 Another option that is also water proof and extremely small, portable, but puts off a decent amount of light are these solar powered bag lights.
 We use ours camping and in case of power outages, plus no need for back up batteries, and ours is going on two years.
 They’re really awesome, waterproof and they’ll float on water!
 Did I mention they put off 16 hours of light from one charge?
 LumiAid Solar Light